There are many opportunities in the UBC Faculty of Arts to develop as an individual, a scholar, a leader, and a professional.

-Prepare for your transition to university by reading through the New Student Checklist and filling out the Arts First-Year Planning Tool.
+Prepare for your transition to university by reading through the New Student Checklist and filling out the Arts First-Year Planning Tool for the Bachelor of Arts.
 Together these resources will guide you through each step of the planning process.

 Familiarize yourself with and bookmark this website, students.arts.ubc.ca.
 It outlines all the opportunities and resources available to you at Arts UBC, including academic and health and safety support.